uvarc/rc-website/README.md

 To remove a cached object so you can see it immediately, configure the AWSCLI (steps above) and run the local `./publish.sh` script.

+Or execute this from your command-line:

+    aws cloudfront create-invalidation --distribution-id "E1JZBKRR78QE2T" --paths "/*"

 ## Modify the theme:

 * HUGO themes can be [browsed here](http://themes.gohugo.io/).